TencentARC/ArcNerf/docs/metric.md

 # img_metric
-Metric for evaluating image quality
+Metric for evaluating image quality.
+You should take care about the key on train/eval mode from model.

 ## PSNR
 PSNR between images, calculate from mean mse loss.